List of tank truck fires and explosions: Ecatepec de Morelos, Mexico (2013)

 The Ecatepec de Morelos explosion was caused by a gas tank truck similar to this one, owned by Mexican company Sonigas.

 On 7 May 2013, at about 5:15 am local time (12:15 GMT), a gas tank truck exploded in a BLEVE on Federal Highway 85 "México–Pachuca" in Ecatepec de Morelos, a municipality in the State of Mexico about 8.7 mi north-east of Mexico City.
 As a result of the accident, 22 people were killed, including 10 children, and another 31 people were injured.
 Among the dead was a family of four, including two children aged 11 and 6.
 Twenty-three people were hospitalized, eight of them in serious condition.
 Many of the casualties were asleep in their homes along the edge of the road at the time of the accident.

 The blast led to extensive fires which damaged 45 homes and 16 vehicles.
 Local media reports described the area as resembling a "war zone".
 "It was a ball of fire which exploded as though they'd put a spotlight in the whole window," said an eyewitness.
 "We opened the door and it was like fire had blown through the whole of the garden."
 Roughly 100 people were left homeless by the accident.
 Several animals were killed by the explosion, but some others were rescued.
 Although Pemex was not involved in the crash, the company said it would help with rescue efforts.

 According to early reports, the driver of the tank truck, Omar Díaz Olivares, allegedly was speeding and lost control of his vehicle.
 He then crashed into several cars and homes before the tank truck exploded.
 Díaz was taken to the local hospital, where he was arrested.
 The highway remained closed for five hours, but later a few highway lanes were opened.
 According to Díaz's declaration, he lost control of the tank truck after he tried to evade a minivan.

 President of Mexico Enrique Peña Nieto requested the Secretariat of Communications and Transportation, as well as Mexico Civil Protection System, to investigate the causes of the accident.
 Eruviel Ávila, governor of the State of Mexico, returned to Mexico. Ávila was on an official visit to Vatican City, but after the explosions he decided to cancel his trip.
 He announced state government-paid funeral expenses of the families of the victims, and affected people will receive MXN$50,000 (about US$5,000) to "rebuild their homes", and MXN$25,000 (about US$2,000) to buy home appliances.
 The company Termogas, owner of the truck, announced they will be responsible for damages, if their truck was the cause of the accident.
-Alfredo Martínez Torres, Secretariat of Urban Development of the State of Mexico, announced at least 110 families that live near the highway will be relocated.
+Alfredo Martínez Torres, secretary of Urban Development of the State of Mexico, announced at least 110 families that live near the highway will be relocated.